How to fill out the FAFSA if your parents were never married

 How to fill out the FAFSA if your parents never married each other but married others

-If your parents are married but not to each other — and never have been — you’ll still report information only about either the parent you lived with the most in the past 12 months or the parent who provided more financial support in that same time frame (or in the most recent year that you received support from one or both parents).
+If your parents are married but not to each other — and never have been — you’ll still report information only about either the parent you lived with the most in the past 12 months or the parent who provided more financial support in that same timeframe (or in the most recent year that you received support from one or both parents).

 The difference, however, is that you’ll also include financial information for your custodial parent’s spouse or your stepparent.
 In this scenario, you’ll fill out the FAFSA as you normally would, using information about your custodial parent and their spouse.
+Their spouse’s (your stepparent) information will be included as a parent spouse, but not as a parent, unless the stepparent has adopted you.

 - Be sure to include child support payments if your custodial parent receives them.